vwheeler63/doxygen-interface/README.rst

   control on retaining valid Doxygen options.

   It is an error to attempt to set a value with an option name that does not exist in the configuration.
 A NameError exception is raised if it is attempted.
+Attempting to read the value of an option name that does not exist returns the value ``None``.

   While Doxygen options change from time to time, it is up to the end user to use ``doxygen -u Doxyfile`` to keep his input